JoelBeau/port-scanner/README.md

 A high-performance, concurrent port scanner written in Python that focuses on correct asynchronous design, per-host isolation, and extensibility.
 This project demonstrates systems-oriented software engineering with an asyncio-based pipeline for efficient multi-host and large-range scanning.

+## Ethical Disclaimer
+   This tool is intended for educational purposes and should only be used on systems you own or have explicit permission to test.
+Unauthorized scanning of networks or systems may be illegal or unethical.
+Always ensure you have proper authorization before using this tool.
 ## Notice
-   - This project is designed to run on Linux, macOS, and Windows systems with Python 3.8 or later installed.
+   - This project is designed to run on Linux, macOS, and Windows systems with Python 3.10 or later installed.
-   - **Root/sudo privileges required:** SYN scanning and raw socket operations require elevated privileges on Linux/WSL/macOS
+   - **Root/sudo privileges required:** Raw socket operations require elevated privileges, so you must run this tool with sudo or as root.
+Use with caution and only on authorized systems.
    - This project is a work in progress, and I am open to suggestions for improvement.
 Please let me know if you have any ideas or feedback.
-   - **Ethical Use**: This tool is intended for educational purposes and for use on systems you own or have explicit permission to test.
-Unauthorized scanning of networks or systems may be illegal or unethical.

 ## Devices Supported
    - Linux distributions (Ubuntu, Debian, Fedora, etc.)
    - Windows 10 (WSL) or later
    - macOS

+### MAC Limitations
+   - Due to the way of how macOS handles raw sockets, the SYN scan mode may not work as expected
+   - SYN scan is still available on macOS, but may produce unreliable results.
+TCP connect scan is recommended for macOS users.
+   - Possible fixes for more consistent results (not guaranteed):
+      - Increase the timeout (`-T` flag) to allow more time for responses
+      - Set retry count (`-r` flag) to 1 or higher to allow for multiple attempts
+      - Use a smaller port range to reduce the number of packets sent

 ## Dependencies

 ### System Requirements
-   - Python 3.8 or later
+   - Python 3.10 or later
    - libpcap library (required for packet manipulation)

    **Install libpcap:**